HemeOnc

 2. Dark Urine

-3. Acholic stool (Light colored stool)
+3. Acholic stool (Light colored or pale stool)

 • Signs